UNRIC Library Backgrounder: Educational Resources

 A central element of the #Climattitude campaign is a fun quiz, which allows users to discover their own personal climate footprint making use of the UN carbon footprint calculator.

-United Nations Children’s Fund (UNICEF) – Voices of Youth
+United Nations Children’s Fund (UNICEF) – U-Report

 United Nations Office on Drugs and Crime (UNODC) – Education for Justice